Budapest Memorandum: Analysis

 China and France gave security assurances for Ukraine in separate documents.
 China's governmental statement of 4 December 1994 did not call for mandatory consultations if questions arose but only for "fair consultations".
 France's declaration of 5 December 1994 did not mention consultations.

 For 20 years, until the 2014 Russian military occupation of regions of Ukraine, the Ukrainian nuclear disarmament was an exemplary case of nuclear non-proliferation.
 Since the invasions of Ukraine by Russia, the wisdom of Ukraine relinquishing its nuclear weapons has been questioned.
 Even former president Bill Clinton, one of its signatories, questioned this action.

-Former U.S. Ambassador to Ukraine Steven Pifer wrote in 2024 that Ukraine choosing to keep the nuclear weapons that were on its territory in the early 1990s was an unrealistic option, given that all of the infrastructure needed to maintain the operational life of the warheads was located in Russia and that Ukraine itself was facing an economic crisis that prevented it from building such infrastructure in its own country.
+Former US Ambassador to Ukraine Steven Pifer wrote in 2024 that Ukraine choosing to keep the nuclear weapons that were on its territory in the early 1990s was an unrealistic option, given that all of the infrastructure needed to maintain the operational life of the warheads was located in Russia and that Ukraine itself was facing an economic crisis that prevented it from building such infrastructure in its own country.
 Pifer also noted that the Ukrainian government concluded at the time that doing so would have been unaffordable.
-He added that in retrospect, American and Ukrainian officials did not foresee the Russo-Ukrainian War, and because of that Ukraine was willing to accept security "assurances" from the U.S. and Britain, which unlike "guarantees", do not require the use of military force if the agreement was violated.
-Pifer also wrote that in his view it would have been unlikely that such guarantees would have been ratified by the U.S. Senate.
+He added that in retrospect, American and Ukrainian officials did not foresee the Russo-Ukrainian war, and because of that, Ukraine was willing to accept security "assurances" from the US and Britain, which, unlike "guarantees," do not require the use of military force if the agreement is violated.
+Pifer also wrote that in his view it would have been unlikely that such guarantees would have been ratified by the US Senate.

 Well before the Memoranda were signed, John Mearsheimer wrote in Foreign Affairs that "Ukraine cannot defend itself against a nuclear-armed Russia with conventional weapons, and no state, including the United States, is going to extend to it a meaningful security guarantee.
 Ukrainian nuclear weapons are the only reliable deterrent to Russian aggression.
-If the U.S. aim is to enhance stability in Europe, the case against a nuclear-armed Ukraine is unpersuasive… Overall, the best formula for maintaining stability in post-Cold War Europe is for all the great powers—including Germany and Ukraine—to have secure nuclear deterrents and for all the minor powers to be nonnuclear."
+If the US aim is to enhance stability in Europe, the case against a nuclear-armed Ukraine is unpersuasive… Overall, the best formula for maintaining stability in post-Cold War Europe is for all the great powers—including Germany and Ukraine—to have secure nuclear deterrents and for all the minor powers to be nonnuclear."